JesperKreuk/MPC_MED/README.md

 * NMScontrol.m

-Files corresponding to the CGB model are in the folder 'CGB' Files corresponding to the NMS model are in the folder 'CGB' Files and images are in folder 'Results'
+Files corresponding to the CGB model are in the folder 'CGB' Files corresponding to the NMS model are in the folder 'NMS' Files and images are in folder 'Results'

 ## Run the code